-The Samuel Merritt VDI project provides a solution to support SMU’s initiative to create an online learning capability that decouples students from the physical campus without jeopardizing productivity or security.
+The Samuel Merritt VDI project provides a solution to support SMU’s initiative to create an online learning capability that decouples Faculty, Staff, and Students from the physical campus without jeopardizing productivity or security.
 Additionally, the VDI project will provide remote accessibility to data and applications using devices such as iPads, tablets, laptops, etc., facilitating a “Bring Your Own Device” (BYOD) initiative.

 Do I need something specific to run this virtual desktop?